 Nurture – Explanations of Human Behaviour

-The Nurture debate explains human behaviour by examining socialisation, environment, and relationships.
+The Nurture side of the Nature vs Nurture debate explains human behaviour by examining socialisation, environment, and relationships.
 Moving away from Biology and Evolution.
 When a girl child is born, her family will usually socialise her to be feminised.
 They will grow her hair, clothe her in dresses, buy dolls, all conforming their child to the feminine ideal before the child has any idea of what gender is.
 This is referred to as gender socialisation.

 It is also valuable to examine an individuals social environment when considering their behaviour.
 Expressions of Nationalism may become prevalent at times of war than times of peace.